Workplace productivity statistics for 2022

 Furthermore, did you know that 20% of workers admitted that they had a problem with their coworkers because of the difference in their preferred optimal temperature?

-So, make the effort to find the optimal room temperature for your office.
+So, make the effort to find the optimal room temperature for your designated working space.

 Some of the most common bad habits in the workplace are: